 Community Outreach

 Meefing

 LEGAL NOTICE

 Notice is hereby given

 that a Community Outreach

 Meering for a proposed

 Marijuana Establishment

 is scheduled for December

 13 2070 a Gon 2004 a de-Marijuana Establishmest is schedited for December 18, 2109 as 6:00 PM as the Town of Brimfield Town Plani Beliding located at 21 Main Steen.
-Brimfield, Massachasetts 01/010.
+Brimfield, Massachasetts 01010.
 The Community Outreach Meeting will be held in accordance with Social Distancing Guidelines.
-The proposed Marijuans Establishment will be an Adult-Use Marijuans Cisiowan in Manufacturer and Adult-Use Marijuans Cisiowan in the Community of the Polithera of the Control of the Control
+The proposed Marijuans Establishment will be an Adult Use Marijuano Establishment will as an Adult Use Marijuano Establishment will specified at 12 Holland Read, Brimfield, Massachusetts 01010.
+There will be an opporunity for the poblic to ask quastions.

 (SEAU)

-THE COMMONWEALTH
+THE COMMONIVEALTH

 OF MASSACHUSETTS

 LAND COURT

 DEPARTMENT OF THE

 FRIAL COURT

 20 SM 001706

 ORDER OF NOTICE

 Tr.